 You Have That Entrepreneurial Spirit

 When you make the choice to become self-employed, you go from being a small cog in the engine to being the entire engine.
 You’re starting and running your own business, and the success of that business rests solely on your shoulders.
 Payroll, supply management, technology, invoicing, and other functions traditionally handled by the company you work for are now part of your daily responsibility.
 That can turn a traditional eight-hour work day into a 12-hour day – or longer.
 Many startups require round-the-clock attention to keep moving forward; expect to make that kind of commitment when you jump into the world of self-employment.

-Youre Passionate About Your Career
+You’re Passionate About Your Career

 You’re Willing To Give Up Some Personal Flexibility

-Youre OK Spending Long Periods of Time Alone
+You’re OK Spending Long Periods of Time Alone

 Self-employment can be immensely satisfying, but some people find the isolation socially unappealing.
 Working for yourself can mean long hours alone in your home office or in your commercial office space, especially if you haven’t hired any employees yet.
 That peace and quiet might be one of the reasons some people choose to leave the corporate world in the first place.
 But extroverts who thrive on social interaction can find that setup less fulfilling.
 Taking the time to schedule lunch with friends or joining professional organizations may help solve the problem.
 Since you’re the boss, working for yourself also allows some flexibility to get out for short walks and coffee breaks occasionally to break up the day.